pyvisa/pyvisa/docs/architecture.rst

 Middle-level
 ~~~~~~~~~~~~

-The `VisaLibrary` object exposes as bound methods the middle-level functions which are
+The `VisaLibrary` object exposes the middle-level functions which are
-one-to-one mapped from the foreing library.
+one-to-one mapped from the foreign library as bound methods.

-Tipically, cameCase names where stripped from the leading `bi` and changed to underscore
+Typically, camelCase names where stripped from the leading `vi` and changed to underscore
 separated lower case names.
 For example the VISA function `viMapAddress` appears
 in the middle-level layer as `map_address`.
-The docs about these methods is
+The docs about these methods is located
 here :ref:`api`.

 Low-level
 ~~~~~~~~~

-You can also access the low-level functions as directly exposed as static methods, for example::
+You can also access the low-level functions directly exposed as static methods, for example::

     >>> rm.visalib.viMapAddress(<here goes the arguments>)